-Experiments on the FLAME platform and infrastructure may involve the participation of members of the public in digital media experiments e.g. augmented reality games, virtual reality games, filming, and audio recording.
-The framework in this section should guide experimenters to safeguard against any implications of their experiments which pose a risk to a member of the public's involvement in the research to take place.
+3rd party projects on the FLAME platform and infrastructure may involve the participation of members of the public in digital media 3rd party projects e.g. augmented reality games, virtual reality games, filming, and audio recording.
+The framework in this section should guide experimenters to safeguard against any implications of their 3rd party projects which pose a risk to a member of the public's involvement in the research to take place.